Chaste/Chaste.github.io/site/content/docs/user-guides/install-codegen.md

 ## Installing chaste_codegen without an internet connection

-On systems which are isolated from the internet, chaste_codegen cannot be installed directly from [PyPI](https://pypi.org/project/chaste-codegen/).
+On systems that are isolated from the internet, chaste_codegen cannot be installed directly from [PyPI](https://pypi.org/project/chaste-codegen/).
 The following steps would enable a manual installation and allow building Chaste.